V1n1c1uz/All-Hello-World/README.md

 - [x] **RUBY**
 is an interpreted, high-level, general-purpose programming language.
 It was designed and developed in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan. is dynamically typed and uses garbage collection and just-in-time compilation.
 It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.

+- [x] **ASSEMBLY**
+In computer programming, assembly language (or assembler language), sometimes abbreviated asm, is any low-level programming language in which there is a very strong correspondence between the instructions in the language and the architecture's machine code instructions.Because assembly depends on the machine code instructions, every assembly language is designed for exactly one specific computer architecture.
+Assembly language may also be called symbolic machine code.

 <br>